Detonation: Theories

-The simplest theory to predict the behaviour of detonations in gases is known as Chapman-Jouguet (CJ) theory, developed around the turn of the 20th century.
+The simplest theory to predict the behaviour of detonations in gases is known as the Chapman–Jouguet (CJ) condition, developed around the turn of the 20th century.
 This theory, described by a relatively simple set of algebraic equations, models the detonation as a propagating shock wave accompanied by exothermic heat release.
 Such a theory describes the chemistry and diffusive transport processes as occurring abruptly as the shock passes.

 A more complex theory was advanced during World War II independently by Zel'dovich, von Neumann, and Döring.
-This theory, now known as ZND theory, admits finite-rate chemical reactions, and thus describes a detonation as an infinitesimally thin shock wave, followed by a zone of exothermic chemical reaction.
-With a reference frame of a stationary shock, the following flow is subsonic, so that an acoustic reaction zone follows immediately behind the lead front, the Chapman-Jouguet condition.
+This theory, now known as ZND theory, admits finite-rate chemical reactions and thus describes a detonation as an infinitesimally thin shock wave, followed by a zone of exothermic chemical reaction.
+With a reference frame of a stationary shock, the following flow is subsonic, so that an acoustic reaction zone follows immediately behind the lead front, the Chapman–Jouguet condition.

 There is also some evidence that the reaction zone is semi-metallic in some explosives.

-Both theories describe one-dimensional and steady wave fronts.
+Both theories describe one-dimensional and steady wavefronts.
 However, in the 1960s, experiments revealed that gas-phase detonations were most often characterized by unsteady, three-dimensional structures, which can only, in an averaged sense, be predicted by one-dimensional steady theories.
 Indeed, such waves are quenched as their structure is destroyed.
-The Wood-Kirkwood detonation theory can correct for some of these limitations.
+The Wood-Kirkwood detonation theory can correct some of these limitations.

 Experimental studies have revealed some of the conditions needed for the propagation of such fronts.
 In confinement, the range of composition of mixes of fuel and oxidant and self-decomposing substances with inerts are slightly below the flammability limits and, for spherically expanding fronts, well below them.
 The influence of increasing the concentration of diluent on expanding individual detonation cells has been elegantly demonstrated.
-Similarly their size grows as the initial pressure falls.
+Similarly, their size grows as the initial pressure falls.
 Since cell widths must be matched with minimum dimension of containment, any wave overdriven by the initiator will be quenched.

 Mathematical modeling has steadily advanced to predicting the complex flow fields behind shocks inducing reactions.
-To date, none has adequately described how structure is formed and sustained behind unconfined waves.
+To date, none has adequately described how the structure is formed and sustained behind unconfined waves.

 Applications

 When used in explosive devices, the main cause of damage from a detonation is the supersonic blast front (a powerful shock wave) in the surrounding area.
-This is a significant distinction from deflagrations where the exothermic wave is subsonic and maximum pressures for non-metal dusts are approximately 7 - 10 times atmospheric pressure.
-Therefore, detonation is a feature for destructive purpose while deflagration is favored for the acceleration of firearms' projectiles.
+This is a significant distinction from deflagrations where the exothermic wave is subsonic and maximum pressures for non-metal specks of dust are approximately 7–10 times atmospheric pressure.
+Therefore, detonation is a feature for destructive purposes while deflagration is favored for the acceleration of firearms' projectiles.
 However, detonation waves may also be used for less destructive purposes, including deposition of coatings to a surface or cleaning of equipment (e.g. slag removal) and even explosively welding together metals that would otherwise fail to fuse.
 Pulse detonation engines use the detonation wave for aerospace propulsion.
 The first flight of an aircraft powered by a pulse detonation engine took place at the Mojave Air & Space Port on January 31, 2008.